 Reserve ½ cup potato cooking water.
 Drain potatoes in a colander and return to pot.

 Add sour cream, ⅔ the butter (reserve remaining for sauce), and ¼ tsp. salt to pot and mash until smooth.
 If potatoes are too dry, add reserved potato cooking water 1 Tbsp. at a time until desired consistency is reached.
 Cover and set aside.

 While potatoes boil, cook steaks.

 Cook the Steaks

 Place a medium non-stick pan over medium heat and add 2 tsp. olive oil.
 Place steaks in hot pan, peppered-side down.
-For a flavorful and crispy crust, make sure pan is fully preheated.
-Cook on one side, 5 minutes.
+For a flavorful and crispy crust, make sure pan is fully heated before adding steaks.
+Cook on one side until browned and aromatic, 5-7 minutes.

 Remove steaks to a plate and tent with foil.

 Make the Sauce

 Return pan used to cook steaks to medium-high heat.
 Add demi-glace and ¼ cup water.
 Stir, then bring to a boil.